-As of March 31, 2008, we, on an unconsolidated basis, had approximately \$3.3 billion aggregate principal amount of indebtedness outstanding, including approximately \$678 million of obligations relating to pollution control bonds issued on our behalf, which are secured by general mortgage bonds and first mortgage bonds of CenterPoint Houston.
-Such amount of outstanding indebtedness excludes \$11 million of convertible debt which was submitted for conversion in March, 2008 but settled in April, 2008.
-Excluding subsidiaries issuing transition bonds, as of March 31, 2008, our subsidiaries had approximately \$4.4 billion aggregate principal amount of third-party indebtedness outstanding, of which approximately \$1.6 billion was secured and \$200 million represented advances for the purchase of receivables, as well as other liabilities.
+Excluding junior subordinated debentures issued to a subsidiary issuing trust preferred securities, as of November 30, 2006, we, on an unconsolidated basis, had approximately \$3.5 billion aggregate principal amount of indebtedness outstanding, including approximately \$678 million of obligations relating to pollution control bonds issued on our behalf, which are secured by general mortgage bonds and first mortgage bonds of CenterPoint Houston.
+Excluding subsidiaries issuing trust preferred securities and transition bonds, as of November 30, 2006, our subsidiaries had approximately \$3.9 billion aggregate principal amount of third-party indebtedness outstanding, of which approximately \$1.6 billion was secured, as well as other liabilities.